IBPS Clerk Eligibility

 - The selected candidates are also required to produce a certificate, mentioning the university norms for the grade to percentage conversion as well as the percentage of marks that the student has secured, and it should be signed by an appropriate authority.

-- For candidates from colleges/ universities where web certificate is released or the result is published online, the candidates must produce a relevant document, signed by the appropriate authority, in original, with clear mention of candidate’s date of passing.
+- For candidates from colleges/ universities where a web certificate is released or the result is published online, the candidates must produce a relevant document, signed by the appropriate authority, in original, with clear mention of the candidate’s date of passing.

-IBPS Clerk Eligibility as per Age Limit
+IBPS Clerk 2021 Eligibility- Age Limit

-- Although IBPS Clerk notification has laid down the limitations pertaining to age, there are relaxations for certain section of people.
+- Although IBPS Clerk notification has laid down the limitations pertaining to age, there are relaxations for a certain section of people.

 - Follow the table given below to know about relaxations for IBPS Clerk: